matm/jQuery-File-Upload-Wiki/Google-App-Engine.md

 Documentation on how to create your own widget class based on the File Upload plugin can be found at the [[Plugin extensions]] page.

-A few more code examples that might help you to get going on GAE:
+###A few more code examples that might help you to get going on GAE:

-If you want to push a file and request the browser to open a SaveAs Dialogue:
+If you want to push a file to the user and want the browser to open a SaveAs Dialogue:

 ```py
 # Definition in the webapp.WSGIApplication